Bicom questions & answers

 Does bioresonance work for every condition?

 Bioresonance nurtures the body so that its resources are strengthened to effect its own cure.
-Energetic medicine does not treat diseases: it treats the body[i] .
+Energetic healing does not treat diseases: it deals with the body[i] .

 To achieve this, bioresonance works on the dual systems of information (biophysics) and energy fields.
 These superordinate systems act on chemicals in the body but, well before the individual develops a chemical disturbance, energetic imbalances can cause the body to struggle to maintain good health.